Punktum-dk/epp-service-specification/README.md

 ### Unsupported Contact Status Codes

-Several of the host status codes described in [RFC:5733] are not supported.
+Several of the contact status codes described in [RFC:5733] are not supported.

-All of the `client*` status codes are note supported:
+All of the `client*` status codes are not supported:

 - `clientDeleteProhibited`
 - `clientUpdateProhibited`